-centralization: P networks opera ate without a central s server or aut hority, dist ributing control and decision-ma aking an nong netwo ork peers.
-This decentralization promotes resilience and fault tolerance, as the network can continue to function even if individual peers fail or leave the network. alability: P networks are inherently scalable, as the addition of new peers does not impose a significant burden on the network infrastructure.
-The distributed nature of resource sharing and communication allows P2P networks to scale organically as more peers join the network. source Sharing: e of the primary advantages of P2P networks is resource sharing.
+centralization: P networks operate without a central server or aut hority, dist ribu ting control a nd d ecision-ma aking a mong netwo ork peers This decentraliz ation ] promotes resilience e and fault tolerance, as the network can continue to function even if individual peers fail or leave the network. alability: P networks are inherently scalable, as the addition of new peers does · not impose a significant burden on the network infrastructure.
+The distributed nature of resource sharing and communication allows P2P networks to scale organically as more peers join the network. source Sharing: le of the primary advantages of P2P networks is resource sharing.
 Peers can share various types of resources, including files, storage space, processing power, and internet connections, directly with one another.
-This distributed sharing allows peers to leverage each other's resources and collaborate without relying on centralized servers. duced Infrastructure Costs: hce P2P networks do not require centralized servers, they can significantly reduce infrastructure costs compared to client-server architectures.
-Peers in a P2P network contribute their resources, such as storage space and bandwidth, to the network without the need for costly server hardware and maintenance. xibility and Adaptability: P networks offer flexibility and adaptability to changing network conditions.
+This distributed sharing allows peers to leverage each other's resources and collaborate without relying on centralized servers. duced Infrastructure 1 Costs: significantly reduce infrastructure costs compared to client-server architectures.
+Peers in a P2P network contribute their resources, such as storage space and bandwidth, to the network without the need for costly server hardware and maintenance. xibility and P networks offer flexibility and adaptability to changing network Adaptability: conditions.
 Peers can join or leave the network dynamically, and the network topology adjusts accordingly.
 This dynamic nature enables P2P networks to accommodate